5 Kumamoto-Specific Local Foods Famous for Japanese – 3

 omochi-jung

-On this page, I introduce a list of local foods (sweets, fruits) that Japanese people want to eat when sightseeing in kumamoto, Kyushu region.
+On this page, I introduce a list of local foods (sweets, fruits) that Japanese people want to eat when sightseeing in Kumamoto, Kyushu region.

 Donut stick